svakulenk0/tableQA2/README.md

 ## Lookup results

+1. **Word Tokenizer**

-what is the internal_mig_immigration of linz?
+what is the internal_mig_immigration in linz?

-1.6739764

-row 1 column 2 value Linz

 1.2039728

+row 0 column 4 value internal_mig_immigration

+1.2039728

+row 1 column 2 value linz

+Answer: row 1 column 4 value 9693

+2. **Ngram Tokenizer**

+what is the population of linz?

+4.081641

+row 1 column 2 value linz

+Answer: Not found

+what is the immigration in linz?

+7.168558

+row 0 column 6 value immigration_total

+4.081641

+row 1 column 2 value linz

+Answer: row 1 column 6 value 16276

+what is the internal_mig_immigration in linz?

+15.177296

-row 0 column 4 value INTERNAL_MIG_IMMIGRATION
+row 0 column 4 value internal_mig_immigration

+4.081641

+row 1 column 2 value linz

 Answer: row 1 column 4 value 9693